HDdev8/todo-list/README.md

 ## Optimizations:

-I'm using Factory Functions and trying to incorporate SOLID principles.
+Earlier projects work, but I wasn't aware of SOLID principles.
+For this project, I'm using Factory Functions, learning more about SOLID principles, and trying to incorporate them.

 ## Lessons Learned:

-I'm learning how to use Webpack.
+I've learned the basics of Webpack.